fgpv-vpgf/fgpv-vpgf/docs/README.md

     See the [configuration](/config) page for additional information.
 </p>

-## Variants
+## Custom vs UI

+GeoSearch has functionality to make integrating search easy [in a webpage (demo)](/demo1).
+GeoSearch can also be implemented [programmatically](/demo2) for more advanced usage and control.

-[GeoSearch](/demo2) is the base implementation of the search queries and filtering.
-It can be used on its own or you can chose [GeoSearchUI](/demo1) which extends `GeoSearch` to simplify deployment on a webpage.
-Both of these types have precompiled javascript versions that can be found in the `dist` folder, as well as being able to import/require them with a package manager.
+There are precompiled javascript versions that can be found in the `dist` folder, as well as being able to import/require this library with a package manager.